Xilinx/Vitis-AI/examples/Whole-App-Acceleration/README.md

 ## Introduction

 This application demonstrates how Xilinx® [Vitis Vision library](https://github.com/Xilinx/Vitis_Libraries/tree/master/vision) functions can be integrated with deep neural network (DNN) accelerator to achieve complete application acceleration.
-This application focuses on accelerating the pre-processing involved in inference of object detection networks.
+This application focuses on accelerating the pre-processing involved in inference of object detection & classification networks.

 ## Background